Jack Dyer: Captain Blood

-The number of on-field incidents grew and after a particularly difficult game during 1935, newspaper cartoonist John Ludlow in The Age drew a picture of Dyer as a pirate and a journalist nicknamed him 'Captain Blood', after the Errol Flynn film Captain Blood.
+The number of on-field incidents grew, and, after a particularly difficult game during 1935, newspaper cartoonist John Ludlow in The Age drew a picture of Dyer as a pirate, while a journalist nicknamed him Captain Blood after the Errol Flynn film Captain Blood.
 Initially, Dyer was angry at the connotation and the implied slur on his sportsmanship.
-Dyer preferred the 'hip and shoulder' method of meeting an opponent rather than grabbing him in a tackle.
+Dyer preferred the hip-and-shoulder method of meeting an opponent rather than grabbing him in a tackle.
 The force of being hit by the athletic, 89 kg frame of Dyer was often enough to leave a player prostrate and not wanting to re-enter the fray for a while.
 Occasionally, the hip and shoulder could go awry and Dyer's forearm would come into play, which was a reportable offence.
 In a nineteen-year career, he was reported five times and suspended once.

-Dyer was keen to take on a coaching role, and had reportedly been promised the position of playing coach by the Richmond committee at the end of 1939 before it reneged and re-appointed Percy Bentley.
+Dyer was keen to take on a coaching role, and he had reportedly been promised the position of playing coach by the Richmond committee at the end of 1939 before it reneged and re-appointed Percy Bentley.
 As a consequence, Dyer announced that he would not play for Richmond in 1940.
 He received a lucrative offer to become captain-coach of the Yarraville Football Club in the Victorian Football Association (which, at the time, was aggressively recruiting VFL stars to play under its new throw-pass rules), and he lodged a request with Richmond for a clearance to the VFA club.
 Richmond rejected the clearance, and Dyer was unwilling to transfer without a clearance (even though one was not required at the time).
 Dyer ultimately decided to remain with Richmond as a player in 1940, and he was appointed captain-coach in 1941.